Short Term Rental Guidelines

-- New STR licenses will be issued as of July 1, 2019 for a term of July 1 – April 30, 2020.
-Application forms and a registration website will be made available by June 1, 2019.
+New STR licenses will be issued beginning July 1, 2019 for a term of July 1 – April 30, 2020.
 Subsequent renewal terms will be dated from May 1 – April 30.

 All rentals of short-term accommodations are subject to State, County, Special District and Town sales tax, as well as the Town lodging tax.